ateamjkr/posts/vboxdbg.md

 #### Preface
 I am really curious about how Linux (and BSD) based appliances are built and what protection mechansism are in place to keep the appliances' administrative users from getting root permission.

 Normally, when I have VM based appliances it is quite easy to get access to the OS.
 Booting into single user mode and adding a secondary root user usually does the trick.
-Sometimes the disks are LUKS encrypted with the keyfiles or a password that can be read from initrd of initramfs archive.
+Sometimes the disks are LUKS encrypted with keyfiles or a password that can be read from initrd of initramfs archive.
 Once the disks are properly decrypted and mounted I can add a secondary root account like before.

 #### Encrypted initramfs
 This time I was unlucky for my normal steps because the appliance I wanted to analyze had an encrypted initramfs.
 This is something I have not encountered before and I am still trying to fully understand how it works.
 Maybe I will write something about it in the future.